jordanstarenky/Lab1/Lab1.md

 ![](Lab1_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 # Q1: What is the function of facet wrap?
-How you think you might be able to use this function in the future?
+In what situation do you think you will use this function?

 # Q2: The means, standard deviations, and correlations are pretty much the same, but the data pattern looks very different for each dataset.
 What is the implication here?